Coherent-Partners/spark-ts-sdk/docs/services.md

 ```

 - **Inputs only**:
-  the above example is the simplest form of executing a service.
+  the previous example is the simplest form of executing a service.
 In most cases, you
-  will need to provide input data to the service.
-You can do so by passing an `inputs`
+  will want to provide input data.
+You can do so by passing an `inputs` object as
-  object as the second argument.
+  the second argument.

 ```ts
 await spark.services.execute('my-folder/my-service', { inputs: { my_input: 13 } });
 ```

-- **Inputs with metadata**: you can also provide metadata along with the input data.
+- **Inputs with metadata**: metadata can be provided along with the input data.
+  Keep in mind that some metadata fields only apply to the v3 format and will
+  have no effect on the service execution.

 ```ts
 const inputs = { my_input: 13 };